Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/controlled-transfer.md

 In Signaturgruppens Controlled Transfer, it is the sender's responsibility to ensure that the required consent has been obtained before transferring any data.
 Signaturgruppens Broker does not enforce or verify consent handling.

 ### Security Considerations
+When setting up Controlled Transfer some details on security should be considered.
-- Session data is based on the authentication at SP A.
+- Session data is based on the authentication at SP A. If regulatation mandates that a standardized security level is required a step-up-authentication like MitID can be performed.
-- SP B should verify session details and consider additional user verification for sensitive operations.
+- SP B could consider additional user authentication for sensitive operations based on a risk analysis.
 - The transfer token has a short lifespan and can only be used once.
+- SP B should verify session details and the JWT token signature.

 ---